-Why should I come to see a movie at the festival vs. seeing it on DVD?
+Why should I come to see a movie at the festival vs. seeing it at home?

 Are there any special awards being given this year?